0xroko/hjpp/readme.md

 Better version of [HJP](https://hjp.znanje.hr/index.php) mainly for personal use.

-> This is a personal project, not affiliated with [HJP](https://hjp.znanje.hr/index.php), their work is amazing and I'm just trying to build better UI for it.
+> This is a personal project, not affiliated with [HJP](https://hjp.znanje.hr/index.php), their data is amazing and I'm just trying to build better UI for it.

 ## Features